Tuolumne Falls waterfall

 What does this mean for your visit?

-The water is flowing higher than usual for this time of year.
-Water temperature is very cold at 48 degrees F, expect numbness within minutes.
+Flow is about average for this time of year.
+Water temperature is a bracing 60 degrees F, limit your time in the water.
 Mineral content is typical.

 Water Quality